kwaazaar/resonance.web.docker/README.md

 # resonance.web.docker
-The official docker images for Resonance.Web
+The official docker image for Resonance.Web

+Get it by using docker pull kwaazaar/resonance